PFKimmerle/Python/substack/readme.md

 # Substack Python Projects
-Welcome to the Substack Python Projects repository!
 This repository contains a collection of beginner-level Python projects, each demonstrating fundamental concepts and basic functionalities.
 These projects are designed to provide simple yet practical examples of Python programming.
 For a detailed discussion of these projects, check out my article: ["5 Beginner Coding Projects to Boost Your Skills"](https://pfkimmerle.substack.com/p/5-beginner-coding-projects-to-boost).

 ## Repository Structure